mikeheddes/mikeheddes-website/src/content/articles/spacex_grid_fin/README.md

 |----------|-------------|---------------|--------------------|-----------------|------------------------|
 | T+437 s  | 1377 m/s    | 58.6 km       | 7.24 kPa           | 216 K           | 0.12 kg/m<sup>3</sup>  |
 | T+481 s  | 811 m/s     | 19.2 km       | 46.61 kPa          | 249 K           | 0.65 kg/m<sup>3</sup>  |
-*Figure 4: table of frames with a combination of high speed and air density.*
+<figcaption>Figure 4: table of frames with a combination of high speed and air density</figcaption>

 For each frame two angels of the grid fin are analyzed, 0° offset and 45° offset.
 The material used for the 2015 model grid fin is aluminum 7075-T6 because it has a high tensile strength, can be heat treated and is commonly used in the aerospace industry ([7 things to consider when choosing an aluminum grade](https://www.metalsupermarkets.com/7-things-consider-choosing-aluminum-grade/)).
 See figure 5 for the [properties of aluminum 7075-T6](http://asm.matweb.com/search/SpecificMaterial.asp?bassnum=MA7075T6).